Training Needs Analysis

 The following resources are available:

-- Summary of relevant divisional training courses and other activities to support core skills development
+- Summary of relevant divisional training courses and other activities to support core skills development or you can view the information on training courses as a webpage

 As an additional resource, training courses for DPhil students in the MPLS Division have been organised into a framework of phases and categories to guide students through the broad periods of the doctorate, and to support decisions on which skills to develop at which stage.
 There are further details on the Graduate Training Framework here.
 The framework is intended to act as a guide and is not prescriptive.